 This course provides clinical practicum experiences that allow students opportunity to apply theoretical and executive management concepts with a focus on extra-organizational issues.
 All major theoretical concept areas are applied including organizational structure, economic factors, human resources, ethics and legal/regulatory concerns.
 Clinical supervision is provided by college faculty and selected preceptors who are nurse executives.
 Clinical conferences with faculty provide opportunity for integration of the executive role, understanding of professional issues and discussion of problem-solving processes.
 This course is intended to be the second in a two-course sequence (NU 7210 and NU 7230) and to serve as a companion course to NU 7220, Executive Nurse Seminar II.
 Total clock hours equal 180.

 This course focuses on the incorporation of previous knowledge and integration of nurse practitioner role behaviors in primary care practice.
 The student should integrate the knowledge from previous clinical and academic experiences to care for persons with chronic and acute conditions throughout the lifespan.
 Health maintenance recommendations should be included in all practice domains.
 All clinical practice is faculty supervised and performance based to ensure that students demonstrate competency in practice.
-Seminars with faculty provide opportunities to integrate the nurse practitioner role, to discuss professional issues and the process of effective change within the health care system.
+Seminars with faculty provide opportunities to integrate the nurse practitioner role and to discuss professional issues and the process of effective change within the health care system.
 Total clock hours equal 240.

 This course is designed to increase students’ awareness of organizational processes and practices including leadership, management, motivation, morale group dynamics, interpersonal communications, conflict and group problem solving.
 This course provides conceptual insights and behavioral skills needed for successful leadership of continuous improvement in individual, team and organizational performance.
 The course also highlights unique ethical, technological, regulatory and practical considerations for leadership within healthcare organizations.
 Total clock hours equal 45.